niekdt/cheatsheets/python/iterators.md

 | Create $n$ copies of iterable | `itertools.tee(x, 2)`<br>or<br>`x1, x2 = itertools.tee(x)` | |

 # Using iterators
+Note that each operation consumes element(s) of the iterator!
 | What | How | Details |
 |---|---|---|
 | Consume fully | `collections.deque(x, maxlen=0)` | |